kemichai/exhumation-rates-modeling/README.md

 Installation
 ------------
-Before we get started, you need to install Anaconda.
-Anaconda is cross-platform package manager software for scientific data analysis.
+The codes in this repository are in Python.
-You can download the installation file based on your operating system and install Anaconda or miniconda using the following [link](https://docs.conda.io/en/latest/miniconda.html)
+There are different ways to **install Python**.
+We recommend using Conda (e.g., Miniconda).
+You can download the installation file based on your operating system and install Miniconda using the following [link](https://docs.conda.io/en/latest/miniconda.html)

 Once you have installed conda, open a terminal (Linux) create a new environment with the following dependencies using:
-Once you have installed conda, create a new environment with the following dependencies using:
 ```bash
 conda config --add channels conda-forge
 conda create -n sa_exhum python=3.7 pip obspy=1.1.0 matplotlib numpy pandas pyproj shapely basemap